rbroders/Enphase-Inverter-Analyzer/README.md

 After two passes of cloud removal (the silver and gray lines) the green fit line does an excellent job of tracking the output.

 NOTE: depending on your PlotType and PlotLimit criteria, you may get many plots.
 After viewing (or saving) a plot, just press
-**q** or click close window control and the next plot will appear.
-If you have too many plots go to the output window and press CTRL-C and it will stop (though you may have to move your cursor to the current plot first).
+**q** or click the close window control and the next plot will appear.
+If you have too many plots go to the python cmd window and press CTRL-C and it will stop (though you may have to move your cursor to the current plot first).
 Using -PlotMode SHAVED -PlotLimit 10 will only plot inverter-days that shave at least 10WHrs of energy.
 Use -help to see all available arguments.